 Per 30 g (1 oz): Calories 105, Carbohydrate .3 g, Protein 8.5 g, Calcium 200 mg

 According to the PDO application filed for Muenster Cheese, the cheese was first made in the Flecht valley (now called Munster) in the area of Europe known as the Haut-Rhin of Alsace, which is currently (2007) a part of France.
 There, a monastery dedicated to St Gregory was established by monks from Ireland in the 500s.
 For the 200 years following 575, Ireland sent monks abroad, establishing 113 monasteries in total throughout Europe.
 In the 600s, the monks in the Flecht valley were joined by Benedictines who arrived from Italy.

-A brief history of the area follows, it is difficult to know whether to term them German or French, particularly because Alsace has been German far longer than it has been French:
+A brief history of the area follows, it is difficult to know whether to term the cheeses German or French, particularly because historically Alsace has been German far longer than it has been French: